Zhang Boheng: 2023

 Zhang successfully defended his all-around title at the Chinese Championships and also won the horizontal bar title.
 He was chosen to compete at the World University Games in Chengdu alongside Zou Jingyuan, Shi Cong, Su Weide, and Lan Xingyu.
 The team won the gold medal ahead of Japan.
-In the all-around final, Zhang fell off the horizontal bar but still won by gold medal by 0.335 ahead of Shi.
+In the all-around final, Zhang fell off the horizontal bar but still won a gold medal by 0.335 ahead of Shi.
 He then competed at the Asian Games in Hangzhou alongside Lan, Zou, Lin Chaopan, and Xiao Ruoteng, and they won the team title ahead of Japan.
 He then won the gold medal in the all-around by over two points ahead of Japan's Takeru Kitazono.
 In the event finals, he won the gold medal on the horizontal bar and the silver medal on the floor exercise.
 Because the Asian Games took place around the same time as the World Championships, Zhang did not compete at Worlds.

 2024

 Zhang withdrew from the all-around final at the Chinese Championships due to a recurring back injury.
-He still competed in the pommel horse final, winning the bronze medal.
+He still competed on the pommel horse final, winning the bronze medal.
 He was selected to compete at the China at the 2024 Summer Olympics alongside Liu Yang, Su Weide, Xiao Ruoteng, and Zou Jingyuan.

 At the 2024 Olympic Games the Chinese team qualified in first for the team final and individually Zhang qualified in first place for the all-around and horizontal bar finals.
 During the team final multiple falls caused the Chinese team to win the silver medal behind Japan.
-Then in the all-around final Zhang fell while competing on floor exercise, costing him the gold medal to Shinnosuke Oka of Japan.
-He finished eighth in the floor exercise final after hopping out of bounds on his first tumbling pass.
-In the horizontal bar final, Zhang fell on his dismount; however, due to the amount of mistakes in the final from numerous competitors, he still tied for the bronze medal with Tang Chia-hung.
+Then for the all-around final, Zhang fell while competing on floor exercise, costing him the gold medal to Shinnosuke Oka of Japan.
+He finished eighth on the floor exercise final after hopping out of bounds on his first tumbling pass.
+For the horizontal bar final, Zhang fell on his dismount; however, due to the amount of mistakes in the final from numerous competitors, he still tied for the bronze medal with Tang Chia-hung.

+2025

+Zhang competed at the 2025 Antalya World Cup where he placed fifth on pommel horse and fourth on rings.
+At the 2025 World Championships, he won silver in the all-around behind Daiki Hashimoto.

+2026

+Zhang competed at the 2026 Asian Championships and won gold in the all-around while led the Chinese team to also win team gold.
+Additionally, he won gold on parallel bars and silver on rings, pommel horse, and horizontal bar.
+Zhang competed at the 2026 Asian Games and won gold in the all-around, retaining his title won at the previous edition, while also lead the Chinese team to win team gold.